Topologically 2-generated groups: Definitions and Results

 \section{Definitions and Results}

 A Polish group is \emph{non-archimedean} if it admits a neighbourhood basis at the identity consisting of open subgroups.
 It is well known that non-archimedean Polish groups are exactly those that can be realized as automorphism groups of countable structures, equipped with the pointwise convergence topology.
 Even more, non-archimedean Polish groups are exactly those that can be realized as automorphism groups of relational ultrahomogeneous countable structures (see \cite{BK}, pages 9-10), where a structure $M$ is {\em ultrahomogeneous} if every automorphism between finite substructures of $M$ can be extended to an automorphism of the whole $M$.
 Therefore, without loss of generality, we will restrict our attention to automorphism groups of ultrahomogeneous structures.
 If a countable and locally finite structure $M$ is ultrahomogeneous, then $\f=\age(M)$ -- the class of all finite substructures embeddable in $M$ -- is a \fra class, i.e., it is a countable up to isomorphism class of finite structures which has the hereditary property HP (for every $A\in\f$, if $B$ is a substructure of $A$, then $B\in\f$), the joint embedding property JEP (for any $A,B\in\f$ there is $C\in \f$ which embeds both $A$ and $B$), and the amalgamation property AP (for any $A,B_1,B_2\in\f$ and any embeddings $\phi_i\colon A\to B_i$, $i=1,2$, there are $C\in\f$ and embeddings $\psi_i\colon B_i\to C$, $i=1,2$, such that $\psi_1\circ \phi_1=\psi_2\circ \phi_2$).
 Moreover, by the classical theorem due to Fra\"{i}ss\'{e}, for every \fra class $\mathcal{F}$ of finite structures, there is a unique up to isomorphism countable ultrahomogeneous structure $M$ such that $\mathcal{F}=\age(M)$.
 In that case, we call $M$ the {\em Fra\"{i}ss\'{e} limit} of $\mathcal{F}$, see \cite[Section 7.1]{Ho}.
+Because $\age(M)$ has AP, $M$ has {\em the extension property}, that is, for any $X,Y\in\age(M)$, embeddings $i\colon X\to M$ and $\phi\colon X\to Y$, there is an embedding $j\colon Y\to M$ such that $ j\circ\phi=i$.